h-dh/QC-DKRZ/README.md

 (Although deprecated at present, useful.
 But, please, do not follow the instruction to download the install script.)
+Also note that the name of the executable script was changed from qcManager to qc-DKRZ.

 Unfortunately, documentation in directory 'doc' is out-dated.